graphicore/varla-varfo/explorations/calibrate/index.md

 ### Implementing Effective Standards for Readability

-* Font sizes for legal print, there could be definitions for absolute requirements, if not by law maybe by *corporate compliance policy*.
+* Font sizes for legal print, there could be definitions for absolute requirements, often by law, and sometimes by *corporate compliance policy*.
-  E.g. Fonts may regularly become smaller than e.g. physical 12 pt because the device defaults to 20 inches typical viewing distance instead of 28 inches.
+  E.g. Fonts may regularly become smaller than 12 pt because the device is set up to be viewed from closer than 28 Inches, like a typical phone or tablet.
 * Optimize readability, see the [subtitle example in #614 ff.](https://github.com/w3c/csswg-drafts/issues/614#issuecomment-542110115) by @nigelmegitt:
   *"If we could set physical sizes, we would have less need to compromise the user experience."*